carvel-dev/carvel-community/proposals/carvel/001-maintain-documentation/README.md

 1. **Development** — as new features are developed, the corresponding documentation goes in the `develop` directory.
 2. **Release** — when a new version of the tool is released:
-   1. the `latest` version is renamed with its version number and frozen
+   1. the `develop` version is renamed with the new version number (e.g. `v0.32.0`)
-   2. the `develop` version is copied, becoming the `latest`
+   2. this version of the docs are configured as the "latest" version
+   3. this version is copied to a new `develop`.

 #### Freezing a Documentation Set